What

 You will probably be asked to lie down on a bed or table for the scan.
 Clothing over the area to be scanned is removed, and a special warm oil or gel is applied to the skin.
 This is to achieve good contact as the transducer is passed back and forth.

 Ultrasonic waves are inaudible and cause no sensation, though pressure from the transducer may be uncomfortable.
-The scan usually takes 15 to 45 minutes.
-During the procedure, you will probably be able to watch the ultrasound images on the screen attached to the scanner.
+The scan usually takes 15 to 60 minutes.

 When a scan is performed in conjunction with a biopsy, a local anesthetic reduces or eliminates any discomfort.